 Where there is anxiety (including social anxiety or social phobia), skills can be practised and strengthened while the causes are treated, eg. trauma or negative schemas, so that social situations become far easier to handle, and even become enjoyable.
 Cognitive Behaviour Therapy, Schema Therapy, mindfulness, relaxation and trauma therapy are also useful.

 Useful Dialectical Behaviour Therapy skills for improving interpersonal effectiveness may include being self-respectful; practising self-statements that are encouraging and effective; practising asking and saying 'no' with intensities relevant to the situation; expressing feelings or opinions clearly; being assertive, and negotiating with others.

 Meditation is connected with the practice of mindfulness at a deeper level.
 The purpose of meditation is to find the stillness within you.
-This stillness is always there, underneath or behind the movement of your ‘felt sense’ (inner sensations and subtle feelings), emotions and mind/thoughts.
-Once your stillness is reconnected with consciously, you quite naturally go ever more deeply and broadly into ‘being’ within, with the unfolding self-knowledge, detachment, truth, love, beauty, joy, connection with Life and God, and gratitude this brings.
+This stillness is always there, underneath, around or behind the movement of your ‘felt sense’ (inner sensations and subtle feelings), emotions and mind/thoughts.
+Once your stillness is reconnected with consciously, you quite naturally go ever more deeply and broadly into ‘being’ within, with the unfolding self-knowledge, detachment, truth, love, beauty, joy, connection with Life and gratitude this brings.

 I encourage you to practice meditation by first focusing on your body - through your breath to begin with, and then within each part of your body from the tips of your feet to the top of your head, using your increasingly conscious inner sense.
 I may lead you into meditation practice within sessions, and ask you to practice at home.
 Over time, you will find that you will become more in touch with the subtle, inner sensation of the life within your body, and the stillness, radiance and fulfilment within.
 You will then have the knowledge of this inner state within you as you go about your daily activities.